spurs v manchester city match reports

 Attendance : - ,

-14.04.1934 Manchester City arrived at White Hart Lane as FA Cup finalists (and they were to win the trophy a week later), but they were put to the sword by a hungry Spurs team.
+14.04.1934 Manchester City arrived at White Hart Lane as FA Cup finalists (and they were to win the trophy a week later) and in sixth position in the league table, but they were put to the sword by a hungry Spurs team.

-Ernie Toseland gave City the lead in the match came from an error from Spurs keeper Joe Nicholls, but George Hunt and Taffy O'Callaghan both grabbed a brace apiece which was added to by a Willie Evans penalty to leave Spurs 5-1 winners.
+Ernie Toseland gave City the lead in the match came from an error from Spurs keeper Joe Nicholls, but George Hunt and Taffy O'Callaghan both grabbed a brace apiece which was added to by a Willie Evans penalty to leave third placed Spurs, driven on by captain Arthur Rowe, 5-1 winners.

 Spurs: Nicholls, Colquhoun, Whatley, Day, Rowe (c), Meads, McCormick, W. Evans, George Hunt, G.W.
 Hall O'Callaghan